 You must ask yourself: What are my priorities?
 What are my long-term goals?
-If one of these is going back to school for a degree, that’s obviously a long-term goal that may need to be prioritized over short-term needs or wants (or procrastination).
+If one of these is going back to school for a degree, that’s obviously a long-term goal that may need to be prioritized over short-term needs or wants.

-Time management tools, of course, will help tremendously when you are in college, regardless of what your outside responsibilities are, especially if you are taking several courses at a time.
-Being able to successfully carve out time for classes, studying and coursework and then sticking to that plan will be a lot more doable with some solid time-management tools under your belt.
+Time management, of course, will help tremendously when you are in college, regardless of what your outside responsibilities are, especially if you are taking several courses at a time.
+Being able to successfully carve out time for classes, studying and coursework and then sticking to that plan will be a lot more doable with some solid time-management skills under your belt.

 One of the best ways to create more time for yourself when attending college is to learn online.
 Online universities give you more time and money to enjoy your life while you’re going to school.

 So, where do you start?
 Here are a few tips to consider:

 1. Schedule at least one or two days a week for studying.
 Especially during the school year, plan for at least one or two days when you and your kids have fewer activities to accommodate.
 This includes pick-up and drop-off duties.

 2. Share some responsibilities.
 Enlisting the help of your kids around the house teaches them life skills (like how to clean a bathroom or wash the dishes).
 They can also learn the importance of teamwork.